Many papers and presentations pertaining to tourism have started something like the following:

 Growth and Development

 Linnard, Adam, "People Moving Matters: Theorizing Tourism and Migration on the Nepali ‘Periphery’" (2007).
 Independent Study Project (ISP) Collection.
-Paper 133.
+133.